 Explaining Merit Raises to Your Team

-Discussions about money can be among the trickiest conversations to have with employees — and, when not handled right, can lead to harmful rumors if there’s a perception by employees that they aren’t being paid fairly.
+Discussions about money can be tricky to have with employees and can lead to concerns about unfair pay practices if not handled correctly.
 That’s why it’s critical to inform all employees about your company’s processes and policies around merit increases.
 Here’s how to explain merit raises to your team.

-1. Make sure it’s a part of your company’s compensation philosophy.
+1. Include it in your company’s compensation philosophy.

 Every organization should have a compensation philosophy that explains the guiding principles behind how employees are paid.
-And, while there are a lot of factors to include in any compensation philosophy, how employees can earn bonuses or raises (through merit or otherwise) shouldn’t be overlooked, said Kimberly Prescott, founder and President of Human Resources consulting firm Prescott HR.
+And, while there are a lot of factors to include in any compensation philosophy, how employees can earn bonuses or raises shouldn’t be overlooked, said Kimberly Prescott, founder and president of human resources consulting firm Prescott HR.

 2. Put it in writing.

 Clearly explain the basis for making merit raise decisions and any metrics that are considered, beyond how well an individual employee is doing.
-This might include a disclaimer that merit raises aren’t always guaranteed, and are only offered when the business is doing well, said Shannon Curtis, a Human Resource business partner for HR consulting firm Employers Advantage.
+This might include a disclaimer that merit raises aren’t always guaranteed, and are only offered when the business is doing well, said Shannon Curtis, a human resources business partner for HR consulting firm Employers Advantage.

 “If you’re going to create a scenario where you’re offering employees merit raises, I would recommend writing out the reasoning [and] decision-making behind it, so you can reference that any time you’re considering whether or not to offer someone a merit increase,” advised Curtis.

-This will not only help managers make fair decisions, but will also help employees understand why decisions were made; if an employee is dissatisfied with their merit increase (or lack thereof), their manager can point to specific, written policies that informed the decision.
+This will not only help managers make fair decisions but will also help employees understand why decisions were made.
+If an employee is dissatisfied with their merit increase (or lack thereof), their manager can point to specific, documented policies that informed the decision.

 3. Keep the conversation going.

-Need an effective way to tie performance with compensation and drive employee engagement and retention?
-Sign up now to learn more about Lattice’s new Compensation solution.
+Need an effective way to tie job performance with compensation and drive employee engagement and retention?
+Request a demo of Lattice Compensation today.